 THIS Pride and Prejudice (as opposed to Jane Austen's) was about a group of lawyers and prosecutors working to solve various criminal cases, the primary one of which, having to do with an innocent child's murder, personally affects several key people on the team.
-While the acting from the whole cast was exceptional in the extreme, just superlative, unfortunately the writing was sometimes a murky mess, confusing, and in my opinion the last ten minutes of the drama ruined it, because it was one of those "three years later", nebulous, hurried, indefinable, poorly written endings which do not update you on the fate of all the characters you've grown to care about for 21 episodes!
+While the acting from the whole cast was exceptional in the extreme, just superlative, unfortunately the last ten minutes of the drama were putzy, because it was one of those "three years later", nebulous, hurried, indefinable, poorly written endings which do not update you on the fate of all the characters you've grown to care about for 21 episodes!
+K-drama writers HAVE to stop doing this!
+It's annoying!
+Be fair and square with your audience, don't tease them and leave out the ultimate destinations of the characters.
+If it hadn't ended the way it did this would have been an A+ drama all the way.

 Most of the older, classic shows gave you definable, clear cut endings: did someone get married, or not? did someone die, or not?
 When the last ten minutes of a show looks and sounds like something a typical twelve year old could have come up with, your show has a really big problem!
 What's worse is that you know these incredible actors deserved better, especially brilliant actor Choi Min Soo (Sandglass) as the Chief, who really made this show compelling in the first place.
 You want to see a REAL ACTOR perform his craft?
 Look at the older guys like him who are over 40 and working for decades in the K-drama medium, those actors who actually relish becoming their characters and are not just playacting for a salary.

-I invested 21 hours of my time on this new drama (and you can only watch it in the first place if you pay for Premium on Dramafever) and they never confirm if the Chief character, above, whom I never once saw as a bad guy, was killed, or not.
+I invested 21 hours of my time on this drama and they never confirm if the Chief character, above, whom I never once saw as a bad guy, was killed, or not.
 They suggest it but it's not confirmed.
-These people rarely bring you sequels, so what is the point of an indefinable ending?
+Korean television rarely brings you sequels, so what is the point of an indefinable ending?
 With the abundant acting talent involved in this drama this is just not acceptable.
 Let me make it clear that the endings don't necessarily have to be happy ones for me - I'm not that shallow or silly - but they have to reward the audience with absolute clarity.
 If someone is murdered, SHOW the murder!
 Don't just imply it.
 We are not toddlers.
 We can take it!

 The last episode of Pride and Prejudice had one scene that made me cry, however.
 In the past there had been two little boys with similar clothes on whom the bad guys had kidnapped because they couldn't tell them apart.
 One boy had survived, the other was murdered - that little boy ended up being the brother of the female prosecutor in the drama, so she wants to solve who killed her little brother.
 She ends up working in the office with the surviving boy, now a man.
 He feels very guilty that he survived but the other boy, her brother, was killed.
 Then the mother of the murdered boy puts her arms around the man who was the kid who survived and tearfully tells him he is not to blame and to move on with his life.
 "I am sure you provided my son with some comfort in his last moments and I am grateful."
 Tears were streaming down his face and that's the only scene in the drama where I broke down and cried hot tears.
 Acceptance and forgiveness are such powerful things!

-Jin Hyuk Choi gives another great performance in Pride and Prejudice; he will be entering the military in March 2015 for two years - we will miss him!
+Jin Hyuk Choi gives another great performance in Pride and Prejudice

 In training she learns a lot as the team solves various cases.
 The team includes Jang Won Lee (Woo Shik Choi) a rather pompous fellow who seems to think he always knows best, Gwang Mi Yoo (Hye Sung Jung) a no nonsense lady who deflects Jang Won's attempts to get closer to her, Kang Soo (Tae Hwan Lee, in a wonderfully emotional performance for only his second K-drama) who is perhaps too nice for the job and tends to get steamrolled by the others' ambitions, Dae Gi Yoo (actor Hang Sun Jang from many dramas) a veteran who acts as a go-between between the regular office and the office of the Chief Prosecutor Hee Man Moon (Min Soo Choi from Sandglass, who gives the best performance of all in this drama).
 There is also former prosecutor and lawyer Chang Gi Jeong (Chang Min Son, Road Number 1) who quit awhile ago for personal reasons but who keeps in touch with most of them because he's become more of a "man on the street" who can keep his ears and eyes open regarding criminals and their accomplices whom the team is investigating.
 For awhile he also acted as surrogate father to Kang Soo while he was growing up.
 Later in the drama he reinstates himself as a lawyer in a dramatic fashion, to represent someone no one likes.